uea-teaching/web-based-programming/lectures/canvas.md

 ## Canvas element {data-auto-animate="true"}

-A canvas is a single DOM element that contains a picture.
+A canvas is a single DOM element that contains a image.

-Unlike an SVG picture, the canvas does not preserve shapes such that they can be moved or resized.
+Unlike an SVG image, the canvas does not preserve shapes such that they can be moved or resized.

 The only way to move a shape is to _clear_ the canvas and _redraw_ it.